Convierta esta página en Español

 Physical Requirements

-- Must be able to sit or stand for up to eight (8) hours at a time while performing essential work duties.
+3. Must be able to sit and/or stand for up to eight (8) hours at a time while preforming work duties.

-- Must be able to bend, stoop, push, and pull in the performance of essential job-related duties (e.g. moving or carrying objects or materials).
+4. Must be able to bend, stoop, push, and pull in the performance of job-related duties.

-- Must be able to use fingers bilaterally and unilaterally to operate job-related equipment.
+6. Must be able to use fingers bilaterally and unilaterally to operate testing and office equipment.

-- Must maintain a professional appearance and portray a positive image for the Agency.
+8. Must maintain a professional appearance and portray a positive image for the agency.

 Work Environment